aristoteleo/dynamo_readthedocs/docs/source/notebooks/lap_box_introduction.rst

 there are two seemingly similar but fundamentally different concepts worth additional clarification:

--  transition time: The expected waiting time for a cell to initiate and finish the transition between two states, regardless of the path it takes.
+-  Transition time: the expected waiting time for a cell to initiate and finish the transition between two states, regardless of the path it takes.
 This corresponds to the experimentally measured time for one cell type to commit into another.

--  traversal time: The time the cell spends traveling along a specific path.
+-  Traversal time: the time the cell spends traveling along a specific path.
 Theoretically, this is the time for a single cell to complete the cell type conversion once the cell has decided on the commitment.

 .. _lap_theory_dynamo_paper_fig6_b:
 .. figure:: dynamo_paper_figures/fig6_b.png

   Predicting OPCs for hematopoietic cell types. i) The developmental tree, known dedifferentiation and transdifferentiation events previously reported for the six cell types observed in our data. ii) Matrix representation of subpanel i).
 The optimal paths for hematopoietic transitions can be found by identifying the LAPs between the fixed points that correspond to each stable cell type.

-:ref:`An example of LAP transition from state0 (HSC) to state1 (Meg)<lap_theory_dynamo_paper_fig6_c>` More explanation regarding math terms shown in this figure can be found in this introduction below.
+:ref:`An example of LAP transition from state0 (HSC) to state1 (Meg)<lap_theory_dynamo_paper_fig6_c>` More explanation regarding the math terms shown in this figure can be found in this introduction below.

 .. _lap_theory_dynamo_paper_fig6_c:
 .. figure:: dynamo_paper_figures/fig6_c.png